Show Up. Surrender. Believe.

 It all unfolded very quickly: this crisis that needs no introduction.
 I couldn't respond the way I wanted to... with immediate wisdom and overflowing courage.
 Deep down I felt them, but heartbreak and overwhelm eclipsed what I wanted to feel and share.
 It's taken me a solid week since the coronavirus hit the fan just to come back to myself and the virtual world.
-I wanted to be a leader in the social sphere, but I also didn't want to add to all of the unhelpful noise.
-I had to coach myself through some unhelpful internal noise first.
-I wanted to be a beacon of hope and leadership, but all I could do was lean in and lead myself toward hope and the knowing that there is cause for and power in a pause.
+I wanted to be a leader in the social sphere, but I had to coach myself through some unhelpful internal noise first.
+My inner sage knew there was power in a pause.

 I've been preparing for this.
-Not a global pandemic, but for putting into practice all of the faith and willingness to dig deep that emerges through a decade of gritty healing and relentless spiritual growth.
+Not a global pandemic, but for putting into practice all of the faith and willingness to dig deep that emerges through nearly a decade of gritty personal healing and desire for spiritual growth.

 It's one thing, though, to walk this road internally, and a whole new level of leadership to walk it and talk it out in the (virtual) world.
 Oh, social media... what a strained relationship we have.
-In the throes of grief and overwhelm, searching for connection and relief, I'd hop on instagram only to make it a couple thumb scrolls before a resounding retreat.
-I did the opposite of what a leader does in crisis: I unplugged for over a week.
-With little choice, I threw myself into a fast financial pivot and a thick cocoon of self-care.
+I want to connect, support, and share, but struggle with overwhelm.
+I unplugged for over a week to plan a fast financial pivot surrounded by a thick cocoon of self-care.

-Apart from private, brief checkins with family and close friends, attempting to respond to an overflowing inbox, and showing up for digital meetings to fulfill basic responsibilities, I damn near disappeared altogether.
-The whole overnight transition from community based work (punctuated with late night solo-maker celebrations in my studio) shifted... literally over night.
+Luckily, one of my contracts not only survived, we managed to pivot all classes The whole overnight transition from community based work (punctuated with late night solo-maker celebrations in my studio) shifted... literally over night.
 I know it has for everyone.
-We find ourselves in a new era.
+Hello, new era.

-Well, here I am.
-I've accepted where we are, but not before overcoming some serious whiplash and a few meltdowns.
-The gift in the struggle comes after acceptance.
-Surrender may feel like giving up if it is unfamiliar.
-I believe it is to most of us.
-Surrender is a powerful force.
-It creates transparency and vulnerability, and these open us to new vantage points.
-The beauty of surrender is that it leads to breakthroughs.
+Surrender is that it leads to breakthroughs.
 I'm not saying anything feels super peachy over here.
 I recognize that we are in for a long haul of uphill new normals and I will likely have more meltdowns to coach myself through, but I also intuit that like most of the challenges I've faced so far, this one comes with some valuable learning and opportunities for transformation.
 I feel it in my bones.

 "Generosity of spirit" was the best compliment I've ever been given.
 We all have this capacity.
 It's about choice.
 We must create the inner circumstances to channel that choice outwardly.
 It sounds simple (and is in theory), but so gritty in practice.
 Perhaps this is our wake up call to greater collective compassion and cooperation.
 If only we can show up together and be kind to one another.
 We're all more similar than we often like to believe.